Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_AUDIO_MUTE (boolean)``
-    Mutes the audio when capturing.
-This is not done by muting audio hardware, which can still produce a slight hiss, but in the encoder itself, guaranteeing a fixed and reproducible audio bitstream.
+    Mutes the woke audio when capturing.
+This is not done by muting audio hardware, which can still produce a slight hiss, but in the woke encoder itself, guaranteeing a fixed and reproducible audio bitstream.
 0 = unmuted, 1 = muted.